-Principal Consultant, Auckland.
+Principal Consultant, practice Manager.
 Career Management Coach, Master NLP Practitioner and Group Facilitator.

 Since beginning in the careers industry 1999 Kaye’s experience includes working in HR consulting, delivering and coordinating outplacement and career management services, recruitment and running her own business.
 This background ensures that she provides practical advice about navigating the complexity of workplace dynamics, the challenging job market and to be successful in acquiring the ‘right’ job.